 6. You’re guaranteed to have nature around you

 Yes, some hotels in Finland can promise the presence of nature, not all hotels are located in a city centre.
 But cottages in Finland – they never are!

 When renting a cottage, you’re guaranteed to have authentic Finnish nature around you, just a few steps from your front door.
 You don’t need to drive up to the nearest national park, nature reserve or hiking area.
 You will have all that right at your doorstep.
 After all, that’s what Finland is most known for.

 7. You get to live like a local

 Nowadays nearly all cottages in Finland are like proper houses or villas.
 Some are even more luxurious than that (see a few examples here).
 Staying in one will give you a clear idea how Finns live their everyday life.
-How they sweep the snow out of their porch, how they carry in firewood to warm up their precious saunas and fireplaces, how they push their boats into the water and fish their own dinner, and how they stay out on the terrace late at night admiring the millions of stars, dancing and flaming Northern Lights or the famous Midnight Sun.
+How they sweep the snow out of their porch, and how they carry in firewood to warm up their precious saunas and fireplaces.
+How they push their boats into the water and fish their own dinner.
+How they stay out on the terrace late at night admiring the millions of stars, the dance of the northern lights or the world-famous Midnight Sun.

-Would you choose a rental cottage over a hotel room for your next holiday in Finland?
+Would you choose a cottage over a hotel room for your next holiday in Finland?